Salvadoran Civil War: Aftermath

 The peace process set up under the Chapultepec Accords was monitored by the United Nations from 1991 until June 1997 when it closed its special monitoring mission in El Salvador.

 In 1996, U.S. authorities acknowledged for the first time that U.S. military personnel had died in combat during the civil war.
 Officially, American advisers were prohibited from participating in combat operations, but they carried weapons, and accompanied Salvadoran army soldiers in the field and were subsequently targeted by rebels.
 21 Americans were killed in action during the civil war and more than 5,000 served.

-During the 2004 elections, White House Special Assistant Otto Reich gave a phone-in press conference at ARENA party headquarters.
-He reportedly said he was worried about the impact an FMLN win could have on the country's "economic, commercial, and migratory relations with the United States."
-In February 2004, Assistant Secretary of State Roger Noriega told voters to "consider what kind of a relationship they want a new administration to have with us."
-He met with all the candidates except Schafik Handal, the FMLN candidate.
-This prompted 28 US Congress members to send a letter to Secretary of State Colin Powell saying Mr. Noriega "crossed a boundary" and that his remarks were perceived as "interference in Salvadoran electoral affairs."
-A week later, two US congressmen blasted Reich's comments as inflammatory.